gplepage/vegas/doc/source/tutorial.rst

 This batch integrand is fast because it is expressed in terms :mod:`numpy` operators that act on entire arrays.
-That is unnecessary (and the result is faster) if we write the integrand in Cython, which is a compiled hybrid of Python and C. The Cython version of this code is::
+That optimization is unnecessary
+(and the result is faster) if we write the integrand in Cython, which is a compiled hybrid of Python and C. The Cython version of this code is::